 [Narrator: The Ukrainians were obviously afraid of getting stiffed: They’d make the announcement and then not get the meeting.]

 July 18: Catherine Croft attended a sub-Policy Coordination Committee video teleconference in which an Office of Management and Budget (0MB) official stated that Mulvaney (White House Chief of Staff) placed an informal hold on the security assistance to Ukraine.
 The only reason given was the the order came at the direction of the President.
 (Croft’s statement.)

 Volker testified that on July 18 he became aware of the delay, but “no reason was ever given.”
 He knew the order came from OBM, so he immediately assumed there were budgetary issues.
-Avoided talking about it with Ukrainians because he assumed it would come out soon (until August, when he saw the Politico story.)
+Avoided talking about it with Ukrainians because he assumed it would come out soon.
 (Volker’s deposition)